 Mobile Home Right of Entry

 A park owner must assure that the resident may peaceably and quietly enter the premises at the beginning of the lease term.
 If owner fails to provide this, the resident need not pay rent until the owner gives possession to the resident.
-The resident may also, by written notice, terminate the rental agreement before possession of the leased premises is given.
+In addition, the resident may, by written notice, terminate the rental agreement before possession of the leased premises is given.

-Read the Law: MD Code, Real Prop. § 8A-703
+Read the Law: Md.
+Code, Real Property § 8A-703

 The park owner has a reasonable right of entry onto resident's mobile home site to repair or replace a utility and to protect the park.
 Except in an emergency, owner may not enter in a manner or at a time that unreasonably interferes with resident's quiet enjoyment of the site.

-Read the Law: MD Code, Real Prop. § 8A-704
+Read the Law: Md.
+Code, Real Property § 8A-704